astra-sim/astra-sim.github.io/pages/tutorials/mlsys-2022.md

 In this tutorial, we will educate the research community about the challenges in the emerging domain of distributed training, demonstrate the capabilities of ASTRA-sim with examples and discuss ongoing development efforts.<br>

-**Contents in this page will be updated as needed, please stay tuned!**

 ### Date/Location
 - Aug 31, 2022, 1-5 PM PDT (4-8 PM EDT)